Some Important Facts About Teenagers and Car Insurance

 Unfortunately an unlicensed teen may speed away from the scene of the accident because they are unlicensed.
 This is an offence that carries a fine of R36 000 or nine years in prison.
 The insurance company will definitely not pay out in these circumstances.

-If an unlicensed teenager causes an accident in which someone dies, then the teen will be charged with manslaughter.
+If a teenager causes without a licence an accident in which someone dies, then the teen will be charged with manslaughter.
 Also your insurance company will refuse to pay for the replacement or repair of the other vehicles involved in the accident.

 If the parents claim that they are not responsible because the child took the vehicle without their knowledge, this will not be accepted as a charge of theft will simply be slapped on the teen.
 Even if the charge is withdrawn the insurance company will not pay for damages.